Speech Therapy For Right Hemisphere Brain Damage

 4. To Improve Memory

-External reminders for the improvement of memory include the use of tools such, as to do lists and calendars.
+External reminders for the improvement of memory include the use of tools, such as to do lists and calendars.

 Internal strategies for the improvement of memory focus on tools, such as visualization, rehearsal, and repetition of information.